JordanCWard/Elist/README.md

 #### Findings:
 - **High Refund Rates for Specific Laptops:** The ThinkPad Laptop has the highest refund rate at 12%, followed closely by the MacBook Air Laptop at 11%.
-- **Correlation Between Average Order Value and Refund Rates:** A strong correlation (R-squared = 0.8843) exists, suggesting that higher-priced items are more likely to have higher refund rates.
+- **Correlation Between AOV and Refund Rates:** A strong correlation (R-squared = 0.8843) exists, suggesting that higher-priced items are more likely to have higher refund rates.
 - **Country-Specific Refund Trends:** Five countries with five or more orders have refund rates of at least 20%, despite their low order volumes.
 Eight countries with 100 or more orders have refund rates of at least 7%, indicating potential systemic issues.

 #### Recommendations:
 - **Investigate High Refund Rates for Laptops:** Conduct an in-depth analysis of the ThinkPad Laptop and MacBook Air Laptop to determine the root causes of their high refund rates.
 Implement targeted improvements to reduce refunds.
 - **Monitor and Manage High-Value Product Refund Trends:** Develop strategies for mitigating refunds on high-priced items, such as better customer education, enhanced product descriptions, or stricter quality control.
-Regularly review the relationship between average order value and refund rates to ensure acceptable levels.
+Regularly review the relationship between AOV and refund rates to ensure acceptable levels.
 - **Address Country-Specific Refund Issues:** Analyze the countries with small order volumes and high refund rates to identify and address unique regional factors.
 For the countries with over 100 orders and refund rates of 7% or more, implement localized measures to reduce refund rates, such as improved logistics, better customer support, or tailored return policies.